salesforcecli/plugin-sobject/messages/generate.field.md

 # flags.object.description

 The directory of object you're adding the field to.
-Include \_\_c if the object is custom.
-For example, `force-app/main/default/objects/MyObj__c`
+Include **c if the object is custom.
+For example, `force-app/main/default/objects/MyObj**c`

 If not provided, the command will prompt you to choose from your local objects.

 # examples

-- TBD
+- Create a field with a given Label (you'll be prompted to choose an object)

+<%= config.bin %> <%= command.id %> --label "My Field"

+- Specify a local path to the object's folder

+<%= config.bin %> <%= command.id %> --label "My Field" -o force-app/main/default/objects/MyObj\_\_c

 # prompts.type